vladimircherevko/works/portfolio/README.md

+# Personal portfolio

 ## About this repo
-This project is written using ES6 (see `src/index.js` and imports)
+This site is written using ES6 (see `src/index.js` and imports)

 ## What is inside
-Just list of works (each of them can be found in `/works`)
+Just list of works (each of them can be found in `https://github.com/vladimircherevko/works/`) and contacts

 [Demo on github pages](http://vladimircherevko.github.io/).

 ## Additionally used technologies
 Webpack 4 + Bable 7
-Bootstrap 4
+Bootstrap-grid 4
 SCSS